-A man who was injured at the Astroworld Festival in Houston, Texas, in November has filed a lawsuit against performing artist Travis Scott.
+Performing Artist Travis Scott was sued after a man who was injured at the Astroworld Festival in Houston, Texas, in November.
 The Astroworld Festival, which took place on November 5, left eight people dead and dozens of others injured.

-Manuel Souza, a man who attended the concert and suffered serious injuries when the crowd knocked him to the ground and trampled him, is suing Scott, who was the primary organizer of the Astroworld Festival.
+Manuel Souza, a man who attended the Astroworld concert suffered serious injuries when the crowd knocked him to the ground and trampled him.
+Souza sued Scott, who was the primary organizer of the Astroworld Festival, in Texas District Court, Harris County.
 Souza is also suing entertainment company Live Nation, concert promoter Scoremore, and several other entities that were involved in the festival.
 The lawsuit claims that Souza was injured because the defendants consciously ignored the risks of harm to attendees of the event.
 In addition, the lawsuit alleges that the defendants actively encouraged dangerous behaviors at the event.
 Souza is seeking over $1,000,000 in damages.

 Scott began his performance shortly after 9 p.m.
 Officials stated that they first received reports of crowd surges during the early part of Scott’s set, and they received reports of injuries around 9:30 p.m.
 Although it is unclear whether Scott knew of the crowd conditions during his performance, videos from the concert’s livestream show Scott briefly ceasing his performance and looking on as an ambulance pulled into the crowd.
 He continued his performance again after this incident, but he later called a stop to the event.